About Lyme disease

 Currently the risk for Lyme disease in Saskatchewan is low but not zero.
 The province maintains a surveillance system to monitor all ticks in the province.
 Many hundreds of ticks are sent in by the public through public health departments and the University of Saskatchewan for identification and testing.

 The great majority of ticks (>97%) are the American dog tick, sometimes called "wood ticks".
-This species does not carry the agent responsible for causing Lyme disease.
+This species is not considered to be a competent vector of Lyme disease.

 A few ticks (0.3%) are the blacklegged tick, or "deer tick" and are occasionally found in the province.
 These are most likely carried to Saskatchewan by migrating birds and a small percentage of these may be infected with the agent that causes Lyme disease.
 The blacklegged ticks do not appear to have established themselves in Saskatchewan at this time.